GlycoRNA: Biomedical applications

 GlycoRNAs have the potential to revolutionize the field of RNA sequencing (RNA-Seq) and improve our understanding of the human genome.
 By performing (qRT-PCR) arrays and RNA-Seq, it is possible to identify glycosylated RNA biomarkers that can be used to develop targeted therapies.
-By detecting altered expression of glycosyltransferases, we can see precisely which RNA is glycosylated and what proteins carry it out.
+By detecting altered expression of glycosyltransferases, it is possible to discover precisely which RNA is glycosylated and what proteins carry it out.
 In diseases such as cancer and cystic fibrosis, driver mutations can cause variable RNA glycosylation.
 To fully comprehend the genetic landscapes and heterogeneity of these disorders, more study in this field of glycoproteomics is required.

 GlycoRNAs may also have a role in immune signal transduction.
 With their ability to bind to Siglec receptors and anti-dsRNA antibodies, glycoRNAs have the potential to be used as biomarkers, enabling rapid diagnosis and prognosis for specific diseases.
 Furthermore, modifying RNA with glycans may be sensitive to immunotherapy medicines and thus could serve as drug targets.
 In addition to immunotherapy, several other therapies, including radiotherapy and chemotherapy, have the potential to alter the glycan structure of glycoRNAs on the surface of the cell.
 Thus, these are expected to be used as a type of immune response signal receiver in many drug therapy.